surniaulula/wpsso/readme.txt

 = 9.0.0-dev.1 =

-(TBD) Moved the Schema JSON data filters from the WPSSO JSON add-on to the WPSSO Core plugin.
+(2021/09/17) Moved the Schema JSON data filters from the WPSSO JSON add-on to the WPSSO Core plugin.

 = 8.39.1 =